 Course Overview

-Impact Integrators™ is flexible, self-paced online training ideal for incorporating into your institution's research development or impact training programme.
-We provide group access for institutions in cohorts of 10 learners, with several start dates throughout the year:
+Impact Integrators™ flexible, self-paced online training courses are ideal for incorporating into your institution's research development or impact training programme.

 Course content